Matthew-Murray-Dev/Restaurant-Reservation-Capstone/README.md

 # Capstone: Restaurant Reservation System

-> You have been hired as a full stack developer at _Periodic Tables_, a startup that is creating a reservation system for fine dining restaurants.
+> I was hired as a full stack developer at _Periodic Tables_, a startup that is creating a reservation system for fine dining restaurants.
-> The software is used only by restaurant personnel when a customer calls to request a reservation.
+> This software is used only by restaurant personnel when a customer calls to request a reservation.
 > At this point, the customers will not access the system online.
 >This application contains functionality to display reservations by date, and by mobile number, and to display tables.